vwheatle/SystemsProgramming-pong/pong.md

 The headers rely on the non-standard `#pragma once` preprocessor tag, but this shouldn't pose a problem and should work on most modern compilers.

+Note that in my opinion, the comments are lacking here.
+I'll go through later and add more comments in a commit to the git repository.
 ## `main.c`

 ```c